 Each of the 26 Conservation Areas in Mole Valley has its own distinctive character based on the historic street pattern, open spaces, views, changes in level, and the variety and the scale of buildings.
-A comprehensive and informative list, Conservation Areas and Descriptions, can be viewed and downloaded (see 'Downloads').
+You can view the maps at Conservation Area Maps

 Before carrying out work to a property, it is important that you know whether it is located in a conservation area and whether alterations are also controlled by an Article 4 Direction.

 There are additional planning controls over change or development in parts of the following Conservation Areas:

 These controls are referred to as an Article 4 Direction, which are designed to protect features that contribute to the special interest of streets within the Conservation Area.